Aging & Health A to Z

 Basic Facts & Information

-Numerous medical societies have gone through an in-depth review process to identify five tests or treatments for which there may not be enough medical research that shows safety or effectiveness.
+Numerous medical societies have gone through an in-depth review process to identify at least five tests or treatments that may not have enough medical research that shows their safety or effectiveness.
 In some cases, the research may even show unwanted effects.
 At the same time, the ABIM Foundation and Consumer Reports have been encouraging people to check the lists to see if tests or treatments their healthcare providers have recommended are on them.
-If so, the campaign urges people to bring this up with their healthcare professionals and discuss it.
+If so, the campaign urges people to bring this up with their healthcare providers and discuss it.

 Don’t worry if a test or treatment your healthcare provider has recommended is on one of the Choosing Wisely lists, and don’t stop a treatment if it’s on the list.
 Talk to your healthcare provider and sort it out.
-The Choosing Wisely campaign’s goal is to spark conversations about potentially unnecessary tests or treatments and to empower the public to ask questions of their healthcare providers.
+The Choosing Wisely campaign’s goal is to start conversations about potentially unnecessary tests or treatments and to empower the public to ask questions of their healthcare providers.